Native Title Act needs review

 As a consequence of extinguished native title the Indigenous Land Corporation was established to purchase land for groups who would not be able to prove native title.

-Assuming continuous cultural traditions is very powerful, says former Federal Court judge Ron Merkel.
+Assuming continuous cultural traditions is a strong change to the process, says former Federal Court judge Ron Merkel.
 “The presumption of continuity is very powerful,” he says.
 “Traditional law and customs do not spring up out of nowhere.”

 Some judges, and I include myself amongst them, consider that the bar to successful proof of a native title claim is being placed too high.—Justice Paul Finn